wrodie/behringer-mixer/README.md

 #### async `mixer.subscribe(callback_function)`
 This registers a `callback_function` that is called whenever there is a change at the mixer on one of the monitored properties.
-The callback function must receive one dictionary parameter that contains the data that has been updated.
+The callback function will receive one dictionary parameter that contains the data that has been updated.
-The content of this data paramter is as follows
+The content of this data parameter is as follows

 ```python
 {